-*Per 1 lb.
-Pork: use around 2 tablespoons of rub.*
+Per 1 lb. of pork —> use around 2 tablespoons of dry rub.

 Whether you’re making these Instant Pot pork chops or another meat dry rubbed in this deliciousness, here are some go-to recipe pairings we’re always coming back to to flesh out a top notch meal:

 Store your pork rub in a glass, airtight container in a cool place such as a cabinet.
 This recipe will last up to 3 months.